nf-shopify/update-line-item/README.md

-# Shopify App Template - Location Based Pricing Cart Transform Function (app with extensions only)
+# Shopify Function Template - Location Based Pricing Cart Transform Function (app with extensions only)

 This is a template for building a Cart Transform Function that applies dynamic location x line item pricing based on cart attribute containg the location ID.
 This app does not include an app home UI.